-For one thing, although it claims to span ‘a century of art making’, the exhibition doesn’t really deal with the first half of the twentieth century at all, unless you count the rather perfunctory selection, including two paintings by Stanley Spencer, in the first room.
+For one thing, although the exhibition claims to span ‘a century of art making’, it doesn’t really deal with the first half of the twentieth century at all, unless you count the rather perfunctory selection, including two paintings by Stanley Spencer, in the first room.
 The real starting point is actually Francis Bacon’s brooding ‘Figure in a Landscape’ (1945).
 A better subtitle would have been ‘Paintings by the School of London’, because, in addition to Bacon and Lucian Freud, the big names here are all post-war London artists: David Bomberg, Leon Kossoff, Frank Auerbach, Michael Andrews and Ron Kitaj.

 Another caveat that I should enter, because it’s not entirely clear from the title, is that although this is a show about painting ‘life’, it’s not really about painting from life as such.
 Freud, of course, painted directly from the model but Bacon, for example, worked almost exclusively from photographs.
 True, there’s a room of carefully-composed paintings by William Coldstream, Euan Uglow and the Slade school, whose traditional methods Bomberg dismissed as ‘the hand and eye disease’.
 Mostly, though, the emphasis here is on the ‘conceptual’ rather than the ‘perceptual’ .